Novu Wellness Mental Health

 Pure O OCD is a type of Obsessive-Compulsive Disorder.
 The “O” stands for obsessions, which are scary or unwanted thoughts that pop into your mind.
 These thoughts feel very real, even if you know they don’t make sense.
 What makes Pure O different is that most of the struggle happens inside your head.
 You won’t always see someone doing physical things, like checking the stove or washing hands.
 But the person may be doing mental rituals, like praying over and over or trying to “cancel” a thought.

 Even though you can’t see it, Pure O is very real.
-It causes fear, stress, and confusion.
-And many people with it feel afraid to talk about their thoughts.
+It causes fear, stress, and confusion, and many people with it feel afraid to talk about their thoughts.
 But with the right help, like therapy in Georgia, it can get better.

 Pure O vs. Other Types of OCD